A Farmer Kept 96

 • Solving Equations: Appropriate mathematical techniques, such as substitution, elimination, or other methods depending on the nature of the equations, are employed to solve for unknown variables.

-• Checking Solutions: After obtaining a solution, it's important to check if it aligns with the problem's initial conditions and makes logical sense within the context.
+• Checking Solutions: After obtaining a solution, it helps to check if it aligns with the problem's initial conditions and makes logical sense within the context.

 • Identifying Constraints: Recognizing and handling constraints like whole number solutions (you can't have half a cow) is crucial for a realistic answer.